-You can choose whether to forward complementary tags for syslog.
+You can select whether to forward complementary tags for syslog.

 Complementary tags are tags added by the cluster itself, such as 'vc_username' or 'vc_vmname.' and can be forwarded with the tags coming directly from sources.
 Complementary tags are always forwarded when Ingestion API is used.

 Select a transport protocol for syslog.
-You can choose UDP or TCP.
+You can select UDP or TCP.